 If early-onset of hirsutism, premature adrenarche, and family history of congenital adrenal hyperplasia:

 If suspicious of polycystic ovaries:

 Diagnostic features for polycystic ovary syndrome are:

-If skin fragility and blisters in sun exposed sites:
+If there is skin fragility or blisters in sun-exposed sites:

 Bleaching makes the excessive hair less obvious.

 Hair removal creams containing eflornithine are available on prescription in some countries.

 Some women with hirsutism may be treated with antiandrogens with variable response.
 This option is not useful in hypertrichosis.
 Drugs to consider include:

 It is not yet possible to prevent genetically predetermined excessive hair growth.
 Insulin resistance associated with obesity can be reduced by weight loss and dietary control.